Vanguard (organization): History

-In spring 1966, Vanguard members picketed small businesses that refused to serve the LGBTQ+ youth.
+In spring 1966, Vanguard members took action by picketing small businesses that refused to serve the LGBTQ+ youth.
 When others asked Vanguard to demonstrate for their causes, Ravarour insisted that Vanguard maintain its focus on LGBTQ+ rights.
-In May, Rev. Williams asked Ravarour to apply for the war on poverty grant but Ravarour declined and resigned as Vanguard's leader.
-Advertisements by Vanguard attracted J. P. Marat, who joined Vanguard and was elected president, becoming its firebrand spokesperson.
+In May, Rev. Williams asked Ravarour to apply for the War on Poverty grant, but Ravarour declined and later resigned after electing Vanguard's next leader.
+Advertisements by Vanguard attracted J. P. Marat, who joined Vanguard and was elected president, becoming its spokesperson.
 On May 30, 1966, Hansen offered for Glide to sponsor Vanguard, which the membership voted to accept.

 Glide's sponsorship began in June 1966.
 Mamiya was appointed Glide's first advisor to Vanguard, which was overseen by Ministers Louis Durham, Vaughn Smith, and Cecil Williams.
 Glide encouraged Vanguard to apply for non-profit status.
 Hansen began to attend meetings and assisted with the non-profit application, for which Marat was unanimously re-elected.
-Consultant Mark Forrester assisted it to apply for War on Poverty EOC funds, assisted by Joel Roberts.
-Mamiya founded the weekend Vanguard Dances that attracted hundreds members of the LGBT community with DJ Mr. Friday.
+Consultant Mark Forrester assisted it to apply for War on Poverty Equal Opportunity Commission funds.
+Mamiya founded the weekend Vanguard Dances, which attracted hundreds of members of the LGBT community, with DJ Mr. Friday.
 Despite this, Vanguard's membership experienced only small gains.

-In July, Roberts and Forrester organized major picketing of Compton's Cafeteria.
+Roberts and Forrester organized a major picketing of Compton's Cafeteria in July.
 On a morning in August, Russo—who headed Vanguard's street queen coalition—ordered coffee at the Doggie Diner.
 When refused service, Russo broke a sugar container.
-For the next five hours, 17 police in riot-gear surrounded Russo, Williams, Ravarour, and others.
+For the next five hours, 17 police in riot gear surrounded Russo, Williams, Ravarour, and others.
 When the police withdrew, Ravarour felt as if new freedom had been won, and the trans community were emboldened.
-That night, when one of the Tenderloin street queens was insulted inside Compton's Cafeteria, the Compton's Cafeteria riot began.
+That night, the Compton's Cafeteria riot began when one of the Tenderloin street queens was insulted inside the establishment.

 Vanguard protested several times the following fall, but the last months of 1966 were problematic for the organization.
 Marat's activities as president lessened after his requests for a salary were denied.
 New member Keith St. Clare took over as editor of Vanguard magazine in November.
 Marat withdrew Vanguard from Glide, and Vanguard subsequently fell apart.

-In January 1967, Vanguard was granted non-profit status and its incorporation papers arrived, so Glide attempted to revive the organization.
-However, a few months later, Vanguard magazine stated that Vanguard was dysfunctional and that the magazine no longer represented the defunct organization.
-Russo initially led some members to form the first Gay and Lesbian Center, which lasted until the 1980s.
-The war-on-poverty monies earmarked for Vanguard were used to fund Hospitality House.
+Vanguard was granted non-profit status in January 1967, however, a few months later, Vanguard magazine stated that the group was dysfunctional and that the magazine no longer represented the defunct organization.